CodeFellows-work/reading-notes/class-07.md

 Source: BrainBell.
 (2016, August 01).
 Spanning columns.
 Retrieved April 13, 2021, from https://www.brainbell.com/tutorials/HTML_and_CSS/Spanning_Columns.htm

 As seen in figure 2, you can see that the header covers the first two columns.
 This is spanning columns.
-To use this attribute, you just need to add `colspan = "whatever numer"` you can add this attribute into wither the `<tr>` or the `<td>` to where you want the span happening within a table.
+To use this attribute, you just need to add `colspan = "whatever number"` you can add this attribute into wither the `<tr>` or the `<td>` to where you want the span happening within a table.

+## Long Tables ##
+If you happen to have a lot of data, there is another element for that, which can help you sort large amounts into a big table.
+Within this table, just think of another HTML document build within HTML.
+What I mean by this is that this table will have an element for a head, body, and a footer.
+So to start off making the table, under the `<table>` element, the `<thead>`.
+This element will hold the header of your table and is most likely your table labels for columns.
+After the `<thead>` element is closed, you will move on to the main portion of your table with `<tbody>`.
+This element is like all the content or data you will put into your table.
+Finally, you use the `<tfoot>` element to add the footer of your table - and this can be things like totals.

+## Old code table Styling ##
+To create kind of a styling to your tables you can use the width and spacing attributes to create gaps in bewtween each row and column.
+You can also use border attributes to create a border on your table or between rows and columns.